Incyte (INCY) Q2 2017 Results - Earnings Call Transcript

 Yu Katherine Xu - William Blair & Co.
 LLC

 Yeah, hi.
 Good morning.
-I'm just curious about the PI 3 delta inhibitor.
-Can you talk a little bit about what kind of scheduling you're going – taking into as further studies and also how do you position this particular mechanism in the face of the competition in those indications that you're going into?
+I'm just curious about the PI3K delta inhibitor.
+Can you talk a little bit about what kind of scheduling you're going – taking into further studies and also, how do you position this particular mechanism in the face of the competition, in those indications that you're going into?

 Steven H. Stein - Incyte Corp.

 Katherine, yes, hi.
 It's Steven.
-As you and others are aware, with this particular class, they're all very active compounds and we've shown activity at our compound now at multiple meetings across B-cell malignancies, whether it's diffuse large B-cell lymphoma, marginal or mantle cell lymphomas, they're highly active.
-The challenge becomes tolerability for the class and, as you alluded to, how can you avert some of the longer-term toxicities With our second generation inhibitor, we now have enough cumulative data that we look like the liver signal seen with the first generation inhibitors is not present with our particular compound.
+As you and others are aware, with this particular class, they're all very active compounds, and we've shown activity at our compound now at multiple meetings across B-cell malignancies, whether it's diffuse large B-cell lymphoma, marginal or mantle cell lymphomas, they're highly active.
+The challenge becomes tolerability for the class and, as you alluded to, how can you avert some of the longer-term toxicities?
+With our second generation inhibitor, we now have enough cumulative data that we look like the liver signal seen with the first generation inhibitors is not present with our particular compound.
 So that's very encouraging.

 But in terms of on-target B-cell effects, which tend to occur later on, there are two really things you can attempt to do, either change dose or change schedule or change both.
 And we're looking at – without giving away everything, at trying to maintain efficacy for what we know is a very active compound.
-And once we have that efficacy achieved, then change in either the dose or the schedule or both to change the tolerability overall over time.
+And once we have that efficacy achieved, then change in either the dose or the schedule or both, to change the tolerability profile over time.
 And as we gather that data, we'll be able to prove to you whether or not we can do that, because that I think is the central challenge with this class.
 We think we have a best-in-class highly active compound, and I'll just point you to the activity data we've shown to-date.

 Yu Katherine Xu - William Blair & Co.
 LLC

-Well, then, if I may, on the melanoma front, if you add epacadostat to the anti-PD-1 agents, it looks like it elevates – the response rate is potentially also prolonged (28:48) to a new level.
-And then what are next steps that you think could further elevate from there, any thoughts on that?
+Well then, if I may, on the melanoma front, if you add epacadostat to the anti-PD-1 agents, it looks like it elevates – the response rate is potentially also prolonged PSIs (28:48) to a new level.
+And then, what are next steps that you think could further elevate from there, any thoughts on that?

 Steven H. Stein - Incyte Corp.